UltraVPN Review (2023)

 2. Platforms and Devices

-What are platforms and devices and why do they matter?
+What are platforms and devices, and why do they matter?

 Platforms are operating software, browsers and devices the VPN provider offers apps for.
-For instance, while most VPN providers offer apps for Windows, Mac OS, Android and iOS, few also include Linux.
-Some go one step further and support the direct installation onto your router and offer browser extensions for Chrome, Firefox and Safari.
+For instance, while most VPN providers offer apps for Windows, Mac OS, Android, and iOS, few also include Linux.
+Some go one step further and support the direct installation onto your router and offer browser extensions for Chrome, Firefox, and Safari.

 - A proxy server with encryption: If the browser extension adds encryption, the data you send through your browser is fully encrypted.
-This makes it unreadable for ISPs and hackers.
+This makes it unreadable to ISPs and hackers.
 However, the rest of your online activities, like streaming apps such as Spotify, remain unencrypted.